 1. Mobile Devices

 Mobile devices like smartphones and tablets are hidden gems that many people haven’t thought about flipping.
-They are smart products to flip because not only do most people have them, they’ll need to be replaced often, as technology continues to evolve.
+They are smart products to flip because not only do most people have them, but they’ll also need to be replaced often, as technology continues to evolve.

-Always make sure that the mobile devices you flip are working properly, and check to see if they have been blacklisted before buying.
+Make sure that the mobile devices you flip are working properly, and check to see if they have been blacklisted before buying.
 Use resources like Decluttr, where you can get a free valuation.

 2. Laptops / Computers

 Like mobile devices, laptops and computers are ever-evolving and are must-haves in many households across the world.
-Again, test any computer that you’re interested in buying, to make sure it’s functional.
+Again, test any computer that you’re interested in buying to make sure it’s functional.
 And do market research to ensure that you will get a good return before making the investment.

 Furniture has a high turnover in many homes.
-That makes it easy to find cheap couches, side tables, dining room sets, wooden chests and more worth selling for a profit
+That makes it easy to find cheap couches, side tables, dining room sets, wooden chests, and more worth selling for a profit

 4. Home Decor